dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 - `README.md`: The default README file to be used for documenting your project.
 - `dfx.json`: The default configuration file used to set configurable options for your project.
 - `src/`: The source directory that contains all of your dapp's source files.
-- `developer_journey_backend`: The source directory that contains your dapp's backend code files.
+- `hello_world_backend`: The source directory that contains your dapp's backend code files.
-- `developer_journey_frontend`: The source directory that contains your dapp's frontend code files.
+- `hello_world_frontend`: The source directory that contains your dapp's frontend code files.
-- `developer_journey_backend/main.mo`: The default template Motoko file that can be modified or replaced to include your dapp's core programming logic.
+- `hello_world_backend/main.mo`: The default template Motoko file that can be modified or replaced to include your dapp's core programming logic.

 ## Reviewing the default configuration